Port Douglas, Australia

 Day 1 – Hartley’s Crocodile Adventure

 Now Hartley’s is something I knew we had to do as my parents had visited here 20 odd years ago and it didn’t disappoint.
 We got to see salt water and fresh water crocs up close, koala’s, kangaroo’s and cassowary’s.

 The crocodile’s were extraordinary and fearsome to watch.
 Did you know their bite is more powerful than any other animal on earth, even a great white shark!?
 Not to mention the many horror stories we were told of people being eaten…

 The weather the second day wasn’t the best so we decided to explore the little town we were staying in.
 Port Douglas itself is mostly a tourist location with many hotels, restaurants, trips and an amazing four mile beach.
 On this day we had a walk around the headland and a walk on the amazing beach.

 Day 3 – Daintree Rainforest

-We booked a trip with Daintree Discovery Tours and had a full day exploring Mossman Gorge, the Daintree Rainforest, Cape Tribulation beach, the only place in the world where the rainforest meets the reef and finished off the day with a swim in the creek (no crocs of course!) and then a crocodile river cruise.
+We booked a trip with Daintree Discovery Tours.
+We had a full day exploring Mossman Gorge, the Daintree Rainforest, Cape Tribulation beach.
+The only place in the world where the rainforest meets the reef and finished off the day with a swim in the creek (no crocs of course!)
+Followed by a crocodile river cruise.
 This trip was fantastic as you get to see and do a lot in a day.
-Sam and I debated about staying a few days in Cape Tribulation but actually I think the way we did it (staying in Port Douglas and taking a trip out) more than sufficed, especially if you weren’t going to rent a car.
+Sam and I debated about staying a few days in Cape Tribulation but, actually I think the way we did it (staying in Port Douglas and taking a trip out) more than sufficed.
+Especially if you weren’t going to rent a car.